-If you’re someone who likes to hang up a paper calendar up on the wall at home or at the office, this bold and somewhat whimsical product could be the perfect combination of paper and next generation digital.
-The Magic Calendar appears like a regular wall calendar except it can be edited and manipulated using an Android phone.
-The product aims to make a big impact on using less paper in everyday life while keeping the paper-like and physical feel of a calendar.Slashgear explains that the Magic Calendar—like other always-on dashboards such as the Raspberry Pi—are usually run by small computers.
+If you’re someone who likes to hang up a paper calendar up on the wall at home or at the office, this bold and somewhat whimsical product could be the perfect combination of paper and next-generation digital.
+The Magic Calendar has the appearance of a regular wall calendar.
+But it can be edited and manipulated using an Android phone.
+The product aims to make a big impact on using less paper in everyday life while keeping the nostalgic paper-like and physical feel of a calendar.Slashgear explains that the Magic Calendar—like other always-on dashboards such as the Raspberry Pi—are usually run by small computers.
 However, this product uses an e-ink display rather than an LCD.
 This feature gives the Magic Calendar the edge of running for up to 30 months on a single charge.
 The e-ink reportedly doesn’t use any power when displaying static content.
 It only draws energy when the schedules to be displayed are adjusted.

-In a video introducing the Magic Calendar, Designer Kosjo Tsuboi shares, “I came up with the design for Magic Calendar based on the idea of having a product that would inherit the characteristics of both smartphone and paper calendars so that the schedules inputted in calendars can be quickly checked.
-I believe there is a kind of surprise or a certain type of impression that will come from the ability to put changeable information on a media that has a similar weight, texture, or smooth feeling that we associate with touching paper.”
+In a video introducing the Magic Calendar, Designer Kosjo Tsuboi shares, “I came up with the design for Magic Calendar based on the idea of having a product that would inherit the characteristics of both smartphone and paper calendars so that the schedules inputted in calendars can be quickly checked.”
+He continues, “I believe there is a kind of surprise or a certain type of impression that will come from the ability to put changeable information on a media that has a similar weight, texture, or smooth feeling that we associate with touching paper.”